Josephson Junction | Thin Film Deposition for Superconducting circuits

 Precisely angling the substrate in relation to the deposition plume is essential in the creation of Josephson Junctions.
 The figure below illustrates one method of creating the devices.
 The tilt angle on Angstrom’s variable angle stage has better than 0.1° angular repeatability.
 Substrate heating and cooling can both be integrated into the stage functionality.
 Angle, stage rotation, and stage temperature are controlled via recipe based user inputs from our Aeres software package.
 Simply enter desired values, press start, and return to find your completed Josephson Junctions.

 Your Josephson Junction System

 Your system will be based on the type of junctions you plan to create as well as your specific throughput, material, and infrastructure requirements.
-Our partners are creating Josephson Junctions on systems of different sizes and designs, but all have a few things in common: a load lock for isolated oxidization, a deposition chamber, a variable angle stage, e-beam or sputter sources specific to their needs, and all the thin film experience and service support that Angstrom Engineering brings to bear.
+Our partners are creating Josephson Junctions on systems of different sizes and designs, but all have a few things in common: at least one load lock for isolated oxidization, a deposition chamber, a variable angle stage, e-beam or sputter sources specific to their needs, and all the thin film experience and service support that Angstrom Engineering brings to bear.

 Aeres Control Software

 Each variable in the creation of Josephson Junctions is critical to the success of the device.
 For this reason we have integrated the control of each step into Aeres, our advanced process control software.
 You decide on each variable, create and edit recipes, and then relax, knowing that each variable will be repeatedly and precisely executed.